HSBNE/hsbne.github.com/admin/covid19.md

 ### PPE

-HSBNE recommends the wearing of masks, but at this stage does not require them.
+HSBNE recommends the wearing of masks, and will require them as dictated by current government guidelines.

-### Closures and unavailable services
+### Guests and the Public

+* Guests and the Public (tours etc) are required to use the QLD Covid app to check in.
-* No guests are allowed onsite unless they have provided contact details via the member kiosk or sign in form.
+* We still require guests of members to sign in with the member kiosk or sign in form.

-* No General Public will be allowed onsite.
-* Tuesday/Saturday Open Nights remain cancelled.
+### Events, Open Nights

-* New member inductions will be by appointment.
-* Some areas will be closed and unavailable:
-	* The kitchen will be closed for all food preparation and storage
-	* The 'games room' will be utilised for overflow storage from implementing social distancing furniture layouts and will be closed.
-	* The boneyard will remain closed.
+The site continues to operate normally when allowed by govt policy.
+Open nights/days and working bees etc will continue.